chetanshimpi11/temperture_web/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [Alok Sharma](mailto:sharmaalok02gwl@gmail.com)
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [chetan shimpi](shimpic7875@gmail.com)